Best Alternatives to Satellite TV and Cable

 Learn What You Can Do With Roku

 Once you've got your Roku or other streaming device set up you may want to check out Sling TV.
 We've been using it for a few months as I write this, and I am definitely happy with it.
 Sling TV is live, streaming television.
-You can get channels like History, ESPN, NFL Network, Travel Channel and CNN in real time, so you can watch sports, news and much of your favorite cable programming.
+You can get channels like History, ESPN, Travel Channel and CNN in real time, so you can watch sports, news and much of your favorite cable programming.

 While I like Sling TV quite a bit, there are cons here.
 There is a cost to it, so if you are looking to go totally free this isn't the way.
 But it is much, much less expensive than most satellite and cable services.
 You are also relying on your internet connection for service, so if you lose internet you lose your access to Sling TV.
 And, if you don't have a great internet connection to begin with, the quality of your picture won't be so great.